 Two Years

 In Nevada, the statute of limitations for most personal injury cases is two (2) years from the date that you discovered (or should have discovered) the injury.
 This is the window of time in which you are permitted to bring a lawsuit.
-Once the statute of limitations passes, victims may lose their right to sue for damages arising from that wrongdoing or injury.
-1

-However, there are many situations where a statute of limitations gets “tolled” (suspended) until long after the injury occurred.2
+Once the statute of limitations passes, you may lose your right to sue for damages arising from that wrongdoing or injury.
+1 However, there are many situations where a statute of limitations gets “tolled” (suspended) until long after your injury occurred.2

 To help you better understand the law, our Nevada personal injury lawyers discuss the following below: